-M+1 The student should find an advisor and have (nearly) completed the PhD breadth requirement.
+Year Progress M+1 The student should find an advisor and have (nearly) completed the PhD breadth requirement.
 Progress in research should be documented (for instance, substantial work targeting a conference or journal submission).
-M+2 The student is expected to have completed the PhD breadth requirement and the RQE.
-The student should have tangible research results, such as refereed publications in recognized outlets.
-M+3 The student should complete the dissertation proposal.
-The student should have made substantial progress towards completion of the PhD dissertation.
+M+2 The student is expected to have completed the PhD breadth requirement, the RQE and their dissertation proposal.
+M+3 The student should have made substantial progress towards completion of the PhD dissertation.
+The student should submit, in the annual review report, a research plan including the goal of publications at the time of the dissertation defense.
+The research plan should be agreed by the advisory committee.
 There should be evidence that the candidate has produced original, significant research contributions.
 Lack of publications will be an indicator of inadequate progress.
 M+4 The student is expected to complete and defend their dissertation.